jsiwhitehead/refluent/README.md

 This means you never have to worry about pure components or `shouldComponentUpdate`, as updates only happen when they need to.

-#### Re-selecting pushed props
+### Re-selecting pushed props

-As you may have spotted, selectors have access to the pushed props from the `do` call they are in.
+Selectors have access to the pushed props from the `do` call they are in.
 This is useful in various circumstances, but naturally creates a potential circular reference - pushed values can be selected and then used to update the same pushed values.

 Fortunately, due to memoization and caching this will generally be fine as long as the intent of your `map` makes sense, i.e. if any circular references quickly converge to a static value.

-#### Side effects
+### Side effects

 To allow effective memoization, and to work with React async rendering, Refluent needs to carefully control side effects.
 Specifically, if a `map` is called from `do`, it either needs to be side effect free, or it needs to return a function which cleans up any active side effects.

-**Note:** Don't make any assumptions of when `map` will be called, it will likely be very different to what you expect, due to both memoization and async rendering.
+**Note:** Don't make any assumptions of when `map` will be called, it will likely be different to what you expect, due to both memoization and async rendering.

 ## Method 2: `yield (props => dom)`

 Conceptually, the `yield` method uses the incoming props to output dom, just like a functional React component.

-In reality, `yield` accepts any React component (i.e. also standard React class components), which it calls with the incoming props, combined with a special render prop called `next` (as long as one of `do` or `yield` is called again after this `yield`), which is used to continue the component.
+In reality, `yield` accepts any React component (i.e. also standard React class components), which it calls with the incoming props, combined with a special render prop called `next` (as long as another method is chained after this `yield`), which is used to continue the component.

 ```typescript
 yield(